Dennis the Menace and Gnasher: Creation and concept

 "The eureka moment arrived in a St Andrews pub while chief sub Ian Chisholm and artist Davey Law were brainstorming.
 Chisholm grabbed a cigarette packet, sketched a picture of a knobbly-kneed boy with dark spiky hair, and a comic strip legend was born."

 — —Dennis the Menace at 60, BBC, March 2011.

 The idea and name of the character emerged when The Beano editor George Moonie heard a British music hall song with the chorus "I'm Dennis the Menace from Venice".
-The character of Dennis was initially a struggle for artist Davey Law and then Beano chief sub Ian Chisholm to develop.
-Chisholm described the character to Law, but was dissatisfied with every sketch the artist showed him.
+The character of Dennis was initially a struggle for artist David Law and then Beano chief sub Ian Chisholm to develop.
+Chisholm described the character to Law, but he was dissatisfied with every sketch the artist showed him.
 Out of frustration, Chisholm grabbed a pencil and quickly sketched out his creation to Law in the back of his cigarette packet.
 The drawing consisted of Dennis's trademark messy haircut, knobbly knees, and menacing scowl.
 Adapting Chisholm's doodle, Law set to work on the character in the strip, which would appear in the 17 March 1951 issue of The Beano.
 Two months later, Law gave the mischievous boy his distinctive red-and-black striped jersey, outsized shoes and devilish grin.